epistemologist/RC5Brute/README.md

 done
 ```

-and let run for about a week...
+and let run for about a day...
 ```
 # many lines removed...
 [+] b1: 253, progress: 4270000000/4294967295